chrthomsen/pygrametl/docs/quickstart/beginner.rst

 Beginner Guide
 ==============
 The following is a small guide for users new to pygrametl.
-It shows the main constructs provided by pygrametl and how to use them to create a simple ETL flow for a made-up example.
+It shows the main constructs provided by pygrametl and how to use them to create a simple ETL flow for a simple made-up example.
 The example is a toy data warehouse for a chain of book stores and is shown below as :ref:`dwexample`.
 The warehouse has one fact table and three dimensions organized in a star schema.
 The fact table stores facts about how many of each book is sold each day.
 The book dimension stores the name and genre of each book sold, the location dimension stores the city and region of the stores, and the time dimension stores the date of each sale.
 To keep the example simple, none of the dimensions are snowflaked, nor do they contain any slowly changing attributes.
 These are however supported by pygrametl through :class:`.SnowflakedDimension`, :class:`.TypeOneSlowlyChangingDimension`, and :class:`.SlowlyChangingDimension`, respectively.
 In addition, pygrametl provides high-level constructs for creating efficient multiprocess or multithreaded ETL flow, depending on the implementation of Python used (see :ref:`parallel`). pygrametl also simplifies testing by making it easy to define preconditions and postconditions for each part of an ETL flow without relying on external files for the input and the expected results (see :ref:`testing`).

 .. note::
    When using pygrametl, we strongly recommend using named parameters when